portfedh/100-days-of-code/log.md

 **Today's Progress**:  More LeetCode Exercices, Reviewed notes on GitHub.

 **Thoughts** I got stuck in LeetCode already.
 I transcribed all my Git & Github essentials notes from Notion to a Text file.
 I find this easier to study, faster to open, and I can snyc my notes easily between laptops.
 Ill probably also add them to my blog soon.

+## Day 91: November 28, 2022
+**Today's Progress**:  More LeetCode Exercices, Reviewed notes on Python.

+**Thoughts** Made another LeetCode practice problem.
+Reviewed some of my notes in head first python book.
+I also got some tasks at work that are excelent for automation.
+Im very happy about that.
+More code is comming.